 The sapphire is September’s traditional birthstone.
 The name sapphire comes from the Latin word saphirus and the Greek word sapheiros, both meaning “blue.”
 This is the color for which sapphire is most known.

 Sapphire is considered one of the four precious gemstones which also include diamond, ruby, and emerald.
 It is a variety of the rock-forming mineral corundum which typically contains traces of elements (impurities) such as iron, magnesium, chromium, and titanium.

 Although sapphire is usually recognized for its rich blue color, these elements allow for sapphire to be found in other colors as well such as yellow, purple, pink, orange, and green.
 These are called “fancy” sapphires.

 Pink sapphires, for example, deepen in color the more chromium they have which increases the value.
 If it deepens too much, it becomes red which classifies it as a ruby, one of the most valuable gemstones.
-If it has two or more colors, it is called a “parti-colored” sapphire, commonly found in Australia.
-Interestingly, it cannot be created synthetically.
+If it has two or more colors, it is called a “parti-colored” sapphire commonly found in Australia.
+Interestingly, sapphires cannot be created synthetically.
 They only occur naturally.

 Huge sapphire deposits are located in countries such as Thailand, Sri Lanka, Burma, Madagascar, and in North America in the state of Montana.

 Sapphire from Madagascar